Since Martijn posted a response in Python and said that Perl would address linear noise, I felt the need for a response to Perl.

 Let's do it step by step:

-• use Geo::Gpx and use DateTime are the modules we use.
+use strict and use warnings apply rules, such as declaring variables, and talk about the most common errors that are most difficult to find.use Geo::Gpx and use DateTime are the modules we use.
 Geo::Gpx will handle the parsing for us.
-We need a DateTime to make unix timestamps in a matter of date and time.
+We need a DateTime to make unix timestamps in a matter of date and time.- The

-• The open function opens a file. $fh_in is a variable containing a file descriptor.
+open function opens a file. $fh_in is a variable containing a file descriptor.
 The GPX file we want to read is fells_loop.gpx , which I took out a loan from topografix.com .
-You can find more information on open at perlopentut .
+You can find more information on open at perlopentut . - We create a new

-• We create a new Geo::Gpx object named $gpx and use our $fh_in file descriptor to tell it where to read the XML data. new method is provided by all Perl modules that have an object-oriented interface.
+Geo::Gpx object named $gpx and use our $fh_in file descriptor to tell it where to read the XML data. new method is provided by all Perl modules that have an object-oriented interface. close closes the file descriptor.- The following

-• foreach loop accepts the return value of the waypoints method of the Geo::Gpx .
+print to the file descriptor, setting it as the first argument to print .
+Note that there is no comma after the file descriptor. \n is a newline character. foreach loop accepts the return value of the waypoints method of the Geo::Gpx .
 This value is an array reference.
 Think of it as an array that contains arrays (see perlref for more information on links).
 In each iteration of the loop, the next element of this ref array (which is a waypoint in the GPX data) will be placed in $wp .
 If printed with Data::Dumper , it looks like this:

 $VAR1 = { 'ele' => '64.008000', 'lat' => '42.455956', 'time' => 991452424, 'name' => 'SOAPBOX', 'sym' => 'Cemetery', 'desc' => 'Soap Box Derby Track', 'lon' => '-71.107483', 'type' => 'Intersection' };

-• The for postfix is now a little more complicated.
+The for postfix is ββnow a little more complicated.
 As we just saw, hashref has 8 keys.
 Unfortunately, some of them are sometimes missing.
 Since we have use warnings , we will get a warning if we try to access one of these missing values.
 We must create these keys and put an empty string there. ''

 foreach and for completely interchangeable in Perl, and both of them can also be used in postfix syntax with a single expression.
 We use the qw operator to create a list that for will iterate over. qw not suitable for quoted words , and it does just that: it returns a list of lines in it, but is quoted.
 We could also say ('time', 'lat', 'long'... ) .